 Then we distill the fermented apple juice (or hard cider) twice in our Alembic Charentais Pot Still to produce a high proof spirit that is ready to age.

-Then we age our distillate for at least one year in a combination of new toasted oak barrels and premium used Madeira barrels to create a smooth finish that highlights our apples.
+Then we age our apple brandy for at least one year in new oak barrels and then age it in premium used Madeira barrels to create a smooth finish that highlights our apples.

 Although our first apple brandy won’t be released until 2018, we are very excited about an early review of our apple brandy that appeared in the following excerpt from “Burgeoning Interest in Apple Brandy” an article by Matthew Rowley in the Summer 2017 edition of Distiller Magazine published by the American Distilling Institute: “On two different days, ADI Vice President Andrew Faulkner broke out bottles of apple brandies … The real surprise, however, came from Andrew Richards of Shady Knoll Distillery in Millbrook, New York.
 Richards, who was one of the attendees, grows over 100 varieties of apples with his family and managed to slip one of his own brandies into the mix.
 Made from a mix of 80 percent Gold Rush apple and 20 percent pear on a five-gallon pilot still, the 122-proof spirit had deep, complex tastes and aromas that suggested butterscotch, nutmeg and other warm spices.
 It was funky and carried a whiff of butter, baked apples and acetic acid, but the shocker was its age.
 Richards had distilled the spirit a mere six weeks earlier.
 It wasn’t a perfect brandy, but the enthusiastic response from his peers in a blind tasting was enough to send Richards home knowing he was on the right track.
 We’ll be seeing more from Andrew Richards in the coming years…”